 The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

-The key to having consistently great workouts is proper preparation.
-The worst feeling for a lifter is to train hard and frequently but then see an absolute lack of changes to their physique or with their performances.
+The key to achieving great workouts is thorough preparation.
+The worst feeling for a lifter is to train hard and often but see no changes in their physique or performance.

 A Lack Of Results

-The reality of the situation is that most people in the gym are not putting in the work necessary to create real changes with their physique.
+The reality is most people in the gym aren’t working hard enough to change their bodies.
 The official data and health statistics of the United States tell us this.
-The truth is that the people who are not being accountable on their fitness journey will never get anywhere near their goal when it comes to being healthier, leaner, and stronger.
+Those who aren’t accountable on their fitness journey will never reach their goals of being healthier, leaner, and stronger.

 Now there are also a healthy amount of people who train hard, but they cannot see the fruits of their labor.
-The reason why is because training is only 1/4 of the battle.
+The reason why is that training is only 1/4 of the battle.
 Optimal results come down to fine-tuning your nutrition, recovery, and mindset as well.
-The percentages of what’s important looks like this:
+The percentages of what’s important look like this:

 Training: 25 percent